 What recent developments were noted in the field of estate law?

 Estate law continues to evolve with societal shifts, legal precedents, and legislative changes.
-Noteworthy developments include changes to the federal gift and estate tax exemptions, impact of the SECURE Act on inherited retirement accounts, and enhancements in digital asset laws.
+Noteworthy developments include changes to the federal gift and estate tax exemptions, the impact of the SECURE Act on inherited retirement accounts, and enhancements in digital asset laws.